gomesjj/gomesjj.github.io/_posts/2016-11-27-How-I-Built-a-Lego-Rack-for-the-Intel-NUCs.md

 ### The Work so Far

-We now have a rack that will suit most people.
+We now we have a rack that will suit most people.

 [ ![](/images/rack/rack_no_door_sm.png) ](/images/rack/rack_no_door_lg.png)